-1. Introduction
+1. INTRODUCTION

-In the aftermath of the Covid-19 pandemic and Brexit, we feel the urgency of focussing on how we can help SMEs to address the crucial issues of productivity and growth against a growing economic trajectory of soaring energy prices, supply chain problems, labour shortages, and increasing inflation and interest rates.
+In the aftermath of the Covid-19 pandemic and Brexit, there is an increased urgency to focus on how we can help SMEs to address the crucial issues of productivity and growth against a growing economic trajectory of soaring energy prices, supply chain problems, labour/skill shortages, and increasing inflation and interest rates.